BarsEnkhtur/R2E/README.md

 # Road2Employment (R2E)

-*A personal momentum tracker that grew from one person's need to a community of goal-crushers*
+*A personal momentum tracker that grew from one person's need to a community of hungry go-getters*

 ## The Story